 Strategic work can be a challenge.
 Attorneys are skilled at arguing cases and challenging outcomes in a way that machines simply can’t replicate.
 For instance, an attorney knows from experience if a client is withholding information, and can probe deeper to test versions of events.
 While AI can process and analyze data, it does not possess the critical thinking or emotional intelligence skills necessary for reading people.
 Plus, while humans can work with incomplete information, AI is poor at reasoning from it.

-That said, there are areas where AI can be beneficial, such as in automating tasks to help increase billable hours.
+That said, there are areas where AI can be beneficial, such as in automating tasks and time tracking to help increase billable hours.
 That’s precisely where its true power lies.

 The potential impact of legal education